-- 1. Discuss the appropriateness of the balance between the various sources of financial support for the college (i.e., state, and local appropriations, income from patient care, endowments, tuition income, research income, hospital revenues).
+- Discuss the appropriateness of the balance between the various sources of financial support for the school (i.e., state and local appropriations, income from patient care, endowments, tuition income, research income, hospital revenues).
 Are revenue sources stable?
 How do you view the prospects over the next five years? - 2.
-Comment on the degree to which pressures to generate revenue (from tuition, patient care, research funding or donations) affect the desired balance of activities of faculty members.
-If so, what mechanisms are in place to protect the accomplishment of the educational mission?

-- 3. Describe how the college has positioned the clinical enterprise (faculty practice plan/organisation and structure of healthcare system) for best results in the local health care environment.
+Comment on the degree to which pressures to generate revenue (from tuition, patient care or research funding) affect the desired balance of activities of faculty members.
+If so, what mechanisms are in place to protect the accomplishment of the educational mission? - 3.
+Describe how the school has positioned the clinical enterprise (faculty practice plan/organization and structure of healthcare system) for best results in the local health care environment.
 Is planning related to the clinical enterprise occurring? - 4.
-Describe how present and future capital needs (improving the current building, new projects, new equipment, new teaching facilities etc.) are being addressed.
-Is the school's financial condition capable of such that these needs can be met?
+Describe how present and future capital needs are being addressed.
+Is the financial condition of the school such that these needs can be met?